Product Requirements Management

 Product requirements management is the ongoing process of overseeing the implementation of all requirements needed to deliver a product to the market.

 In this context, “requirements” refer to all of the capabilities and needs for the product that the organization’s stakeholders agree should be included in its development.
 Requirements might also be referred to as a product’s goals, needs, user stories, features, functional requirements, system requirements, etc.

 The individual or team responsible for requirements management must document, prioritize, control changes to, and regularly communicate the status of a product’s requirements to stakeholders throughout the development process.

-Objectives of Product Requirements Management
+What are the Objectives of Product Requirements Management?

 Organizations implement formal requirements management processes for several business reasons, including:

 - To help the cross-functional team prioritize high-value development work.
 Additionally, to make better strategic use of its limited resources and increase the chances of product success.

 - To reduce the chances of design or development mistakes, which could lead to costly re-development work and a delay in a product’s launch.

 - To set realistic expectations with product stakeholders early in the process.

 - To help the team trace requirements and manage changes throughout the development process.
 For example, by understanding a requirement’s interdependencies with other requirements, the team can conduct a full impact analysis before implementing a change, to get a sense of the full scope (in time delays, costs, resources, etc.) that the change could represent to the project as a whole.